freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/networking-write-a-web-browser.english.md

     ```

   answers:
+    - |
-    - 'A simple web server.'
+        A simple web server.
+    - |
-    - 'A simple email client.'
+        A simple email client.
+    - |
-    - 'A simple todo list.'
+        A simple todo list.
+    - |
-    - 'A simple web browser.'
+        A simple web browser.
   solution: 4
 ```